octobercms/docs/services-validation.md

 - [Custom error messages](#custom-error-messages)
 - [Custom validation rules](#custom-validation-rules)

+## Introduction

+Validation can be used to cross-examine data and produce error messages against data by supplying it to the `Validator` class.
+Validation with the `Validator` class can be used for things such as form submissions, query string data and other sources, as well as Model validation (see note below).
+This section of the documentation explains how to use the `Validator` class to situate, customise and perform validation within your project.

-> This section is for detailing validation with the `Validator` class.
-Validating a model is handled slightly differently via a trait.
-Please see the [Validation Trait](../database/traits#validation) section for more information on validating models.
+> **Note:** Validating a Model is handled with the [Validation Trait](../database/traits#validation) to configure rules and custom error messages for Model validation.

 <a name="basic-usage"></a>
 ## Basic usage